ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/2nd Level/Inspire!.md

 	- Channeled, up to 1 Turn.
 - **Effects**:
 	- *You play an inspiring melody on your instrument, allowing nearby teammates to reroll dice and succeed more often on wisdom saving throws.*
-	- For the duration of the psycast, all allied creatures within range of you gain the following effects:
+	- For the duration of this psycast, all allied creatures within range of you gain the following effects:
 		- They gain [[Inspiration]] for the psycast duration.
 			- This may only happen once per turn.
 		- They have advantage on wisdom saving throws.